dasanor/microbase/README.md

 * [Elasticsearch](https://www.elastic.co/products/elasticsearch) indexes the product data.
 * [RabbitMQ](https://www.rabbitmq.com/) is the preferred choice for messaging.

-* If you want to run a service locally (not with the docker-compose provided), clone the repo and run node.
+* If you want to run a service locally (not with the docker-compose provided), clone a repo and run node.

 ```bash